d-ries/linux-essentials/05_filecontents/99_assignments.md

 i.
 Goto line 9, column 80.
 Replace the dot (.) with an exclamation mark (!)
 j.
 Goto the last line of text.
 Cut the whole line.
 Undo the cut.
 Redo the cut
 k.
 Use Cut and Paste to move the last line of text to the top of the document
 l.
-Search the help within nano to find out how to show the 'line numbers'.
-Show the line numbers
+Search the help within nano to find out how to show the 'total number of lines, words and characters'.
 m.
 Use two times a shortcut (ctrl+...) to save and quit nano